innsyder/snake-game/README.md

 - Snake movement using keyboard controls
 - Food spawning at random positions
 - Score tracking
 - Game over when the snake hits the wall or itself
+- Highest score

 ## Technologies Used
 - Python 3